The best harness for a small dog in busy, hot walking conditions: what should you look for?

 Het beste harnas voor een kleine hond in drukke, warme wandelomstandigheden: waar let je op?

 You're on a busy square, the sun is high, and your small dog is pulling on its harness.
-Not because it wants to get away, but because the harness has shifted and is pinching somewhere.
+Not because he wants to get away, but because the harness has shifted and is pinching somewhere.
 You adjust it, but it still doesn't feel right.
-Meanwhile, it's getting hotter, and you just want to walk.
+Meanwhile, it's getting hotter, and all you really want to do is walk.

 Situations like these show how much a harness actually does.
-Or doesn't do, if it's not right.
+Or, precisely, doesn't do, if it's not right.

 Fit is everything

 A harness that's too loose will shift.
-Too tight, and it restricts movement or rubs in the armpits.
-For small dogs, the margin is small, as a few millimeters more or less already makes a difference.
-Look for harnesses with multiple adjustment points: at least one at the chest AND one at the belly.
+Too tight, and it restricts movement or pinches the armpits.
+With small dogs, the margin is small, as a few millimeters more or less already makes a difference.
+Look for harnesses with multiple adjustable points: at least one at the chest AND one at the belly.
 This way, you can truly adapt it to your dog's specific proportions, not to an average breed.

 A good rule of thumb: you should be able to comfortably slide two fingers underneath.
 Not one, not three.
 Two.